 What is it about BartyED that separates you from other educational support services?

-4. Our tutors’ rigour and their training; we regularly observe each other’s lessons.
+- The tutors’ rigour and training; we regularly observe each other’s lessons.

 BartyED’s qualified staff can help with homework, or provide tuition in all pre-tertiary subjects with expertise in IB, AP, HSC and standardised testing.
 They can also deliver personalised admissions consultancy for top-tier schools.
 For more information contact firstname.lastname@example.org